rurounigit/Bonsai-data-representation/README.md

 * a copy of the configuration YAML-file with an added timestamp.
 In this way, one can always see with what running configurations the results were created, and when this run was started.

 ## Running Bonsai on other data-types
+As we describe in the *Bonsai*-paper, *Bonsai* can be used to reconstruct the maximum likelihood tree on any dataset with objects that have features in a high-dimensional feature space.
+However, it is necessary that the data is normalized first to align with the likelihood model that *Bonsai* uses.
+In short, *Bonsai* assumes that, for each object, the input specifies a vector of estimated features (`features.txt`) with error-bars (`standard_deviations.txt`).
+The input data should be normalized such that the likelihood of the `measured' features is reasonably approximated by a multi-variate Gaussian with means given by `features.txt` and standard-deviations given by `standard_deviations.txt`, and negligible covariances.
+As we extensively discuss int he paper for scRNA-seq data, this may require a careful definition of the variables to be inferred, which will depend on the data type.
+Apart from the specific application for scRNA-seq, it will be up to the user to provide appropriately normalized data to \emph{Bonsai}.

 ### The required files
 To use *Bonsai* on a general dataset that contains $C$ objects in an $G$-dimensional feature space, we need to provide it with:
 * `features.txt`: This should be a tab-separated file containing a matrix with $G$ rows and $C$ columns.
 The file should only contain the data, no header or index.
 Column $i$ should give the best estimates of the feature values for object $i$.
 * (optional) `standard_deviations.txt`: This should be a tab-separated file containing a matrix with $G$ rows and $C$ columns.
 The file should only contain the data, no header or index.
 Column $i$ should give standard deviations corresponding to the measurement noise on the features, i.e., they should give the uncertainty on the feature values provided in `features.txt`.
 If `standard_deviations.txt` is not provided, *Bonsai* will assume that the uncertainty on the feature values is very small.
 * (optional) `cellID.txt`: Here, one can provide IDs for the objects.
-This should be a simple text file with on each row an object-ID corresponding to the columns in `features.txt`.
+This should be a simple text file with on each row an object-ID corresponding to the columns in `features.txt`. *Note that we extend the term `cellID` here to refer to all object-IDs, this is a harmless historical artifact.*
 * (optional) `geneID.txt`: Here, one can provide IDs for the features.
-This should be a simple text file with on each row a feature-ID corresponding to the rows in `features.txt`.
+This should be a simple text file with on each row a feature-ID corresponding to the rows in `features.txt`. *Note that we extend the term `geneID` here to refer to all feature-IDs, this, again, is a harmless historical artifact.*

-### The Bonsai running configurations for general data types
+### The Bonsai run-configurations for general data types
+After the data have been properly normalized, running *Bonsai* happens similarly to what was described before for *Sanity*-output.
+The major differences are:
+* The argument `--input_is_sanity_output` should now be set to `False`.
+* The argument `--filenames_data` should now be used to point *Bonsai* to the files with features and error-bars, while for *Sanity*-output we know that this is given by `delta_vmax.txt,d_delta_vmax.txt`.
+So, for example, one could give `--filenames_data features.txt,standard_deviations.txt`.

 ## *Bonsai-scout*: Visualizing the *Bonsai* results
 The reconstructed tree can be visualized in the Bonsai-scout-app that was developed for this.